 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Arlington and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Arlington average rent prices in the chart below.

-Arlington rent prices decreased over the last month.
-From May to June, the city experienced a 0.0% decrease for the price of a one-bedroom apartment.
-The rent price for a Arlington one-bedroom apartments currently stands at $943.0.
+Arlington rent prices increased over the last month.
+From July to August, the city experienced a 1.03% increase for the price of a one-bedroom apartment.
+The rent price for a Arlington one-bedroom apartments currently stands at $980.0.

-Rent prices have decreased in Arlington over the last month.
+Rent prices have increased in Arlington over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 3 of the Arlington suburbs increased last month.
-On the other hand, 2 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 4 of the Arlington suburbs increased last month.
+On the other hand, 1 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent increased in Mansfield, TX, Hurst, TX, Midlothian, TX .
+Rent increased in Mansfield, TX, Waxahachie, TX, Hurst, TX, Midlothian, TX .

 5 suburbs are currently priced higher than the city of Arlington.

-Rent growth in Arlington over the past year has been declining.
+Rent growth in Arlington over the past year has been on the rise.
 When compared to major cities nearby, along with some of the most expensive cities in the country, Arlington average rent prices appear to be relatively affordable for local residents.